Fall Completed Application Deadline: March 1

 - Provide a affidavit of financial support (PDF) and a bank statement from within the last six months proving financial ability to pay for education costs through personal, family, or sponsor resources.

 - Submit a copy of a valid passport showing biographical data, including your name, country of citizenship, date of birth, and other legal information.

 What to Expect

-After the International Center receives all admission materials, a committee of department faculty reviews the applicant’s file.
+After the International Center receives all transcripts, a committee of department faculty reviews the applicant’s file.
 The applicant is then notified of the committee’s decision within approximately two weeks.